-The last few years saw a breathtaking roller-coaster ride for raw materials: After a steep crash at the end of 2008, a new high-altitude in price records was achieved in 2010.
+The last few years saw a breathtaking roller-coaster ride for raw materials: After a steep crash at the end of, a new high-altitude in price records was achieved.
 What is behind this development?

 And, beyond the horizon of the current economic situation, what are the most important drivers for prices of raw materials in the future?
 Demographics are a significant factor.
 A growing world population and increasing wealth in the emerging markets mean that the current structural shortages are by no means a short-term phenomenon.
 The increase in world population is slowing and, at the end of the 21st century, could even begin to fall.
 However, in between it is expected that the global population will increase by 2.5 billion during the next 50 years – an increase of about 40%.